Shorting in Speculative Markets: Comparative Statics and Limiting Cases

 \subsection{Limiting Models}

-We discuss two limits for the cost coefficients which help to understand the relationship between our model and the earlier ones mentioned in the Introduction.
-To make the dependence on the parameters explicit, we denote by $v^{\alpha_{-},\alpha_{+}}(t,x)$ the equilibrium price function $v(t,x)$ for $\alpha_{-},\alpha_{+}$ as introduced in Theorem~\ref{th:PDE}.
+We discuss two limits for the cost coefficients which help to understand the relationship between our model and the earlier ones discussed in the Introduction.
+To make the dependence on the parameters explicit, we denote by $v^{\alpha_{-},\alpha_{+}}(t,x)$ the equilibrium price function $v(t,x)$ for $\alpha_{-},\alpha_{+}$.